lemanschik/dspeed-hosting/README.md

-DIREKTSPEED-Hosting
+AwesomeOS - Web Hosting Server
 =============

 By [@JoshData](https://github.com/JoshData) and [contributors](https://github.com/direktspeed/hosting/graphs/contributors).

-DIREKTSPEED-Hosting helps individuals take back control of their email by defining a one-click, easy-to-deploy SMTP+everything else server: a mail server in a box.
+AwesomeOS - Web Hosting Server helps individuals take back control of their email by defining a one-click, easy-to-deploy SMTP+everything else server: a mail server in a box.

 **Please see [https://hosting.dspeed.eu](https://hosting.dspeed.eu) for the project's website and setup guide!**